zivolution921/learnplace/README.md

 ##Introduction

-Learnplace is a eLearning platform, that's going to allow school admins to create and manage schools and courses.
+Learnplace is a eLearning platform, that's going to allow school admins to create and manage schools, courses, and chapters.

 ##Installation